-Inverter configuration begins with a "scanning" activity wherein the SparqLinq surveys the nearby radio environment listening for any Q1200 microinverters who are generating power as shown in Figure 11.
-You should initiate this activity on the page below only after microinverters have been installed.
+Inverter configuration begins with the "scanning" activity, wherein, the SparqLinq surveys the nearby radio environment listening for any Q3-2000 microinverters who are generating power as shown in Figure 11.
+This can only be done when the microinverters and the PV modules are installed and there is enough light on the PV modules to power the microinverters.
+Therefore, this activity cannot be performed at night.